 Gemstone: Jewel Beetle Wing

 The jewel beetle, or Sternocera aequisignata, is a species of beetle belonging to the Buprestidae family.
 Historically, these vibrant wings were sewn into Victorian-era gowns, like sequins.
-Today they are consumed as food in many parts of Asia, and the cast-offs are used in various artistic mediums.
+They were farmed in Thailand- the shells collected after they died of natural causes.
 HBJ loves jewel beetle wings for their iridescence and vibrancy.

 Origins: Farmed in Thailand

 Care: Jewel beetle wings are very delicate.
 Jewel beetle wing jewelry is typically backed with epoxy to help stabilize it, but they need to be handled with great care: no abrasive surfaces, knocking about, etc. It is an organic material, so avoid chemicals at all costs.